wooningeire/plover-touchscreen-stenotype/README.md

 `{plover:touchscreen_stenotype.open_settings}` | Opens the settings dialog.
 <!-- `{plover:touchscreen_stenotype.open}` | Opens the stenotype window. -->

+Some of these commands may be useful when the "Frameless" setting is enabled, since in frameless mode, various UI elements are hidden/inaccessible from the window and the window is not as easily focusable.

 ### Machines
 The `(None)` machine allows all hardware machines to be disabled, allowing only the touchscreen stenotype to provide strokes.